tristanpendergrass/idle-game/README.md

 - [ ] Regen period after loss

 ### Glitz
+- [ ] Show coin next to shop in left nav
 - [ ] Make top of status bar match the one on ios where there's a horizontal line to signal it can be dragged/clicked.
 - [ ] Progress bar animations
 - [ ] Format numbers correctly with commas etc. in Time Passes modal